Mortgage on commission income

-Every lender has different standards in accessing your mortgage application on your income.
+Every lender has different standards for accessing your mortgage application on your income.
 Some of the major points to note before approaching any lender are discussed below:

-In scenarios, if your commission fluctuates every month, some lenders can only consider a small part of your income for the mortgage application.
+In scenarios, where your commission fluctuates every month, some lenders can only consider a small part of your income for the mortgage application.
 Inconsistency in your income could result in a limit on your borrowing amount.
-Its always better to contact a mortgage broker before starting your process.
+In such scenarios, It’s always better to contact a specialist mortgage broker who can help with your mortgage application.